• Brain atlas sensitivity

 -e--minenergycfg.minenergyfloat (0)Minimum energy to trigger Russian RouletteYYYYYYYY

--g--gategroupcfg.maxgateinteger (1)Maximum time gate to be simulated togetherYYYYYY
+-g--gategroupcfg.maxgateinteger (1)Maximum time gates to be simulated togetherYYYYYY

 GPU Settings-L--listgpumcxlab('gpuinfo')List available GPUsYYYYYY